alerta/prometheus-config/README.md

 to Alerta attributes happens automatically.
 All other labels or annotations are user-defined and completely optional as they have sensible defaults.

+Prometheus label timeout use default value 0 if not exists.

 ### Missing Instance Labels